isailhobie/GoldenRulesForEnterpriseArchitecture/README.md

 # Principle based Enterprise Architecture

+Enterprise Architecture shoudl not be Ad-hoc.
+It shoudl be basedon principles and it should be measurable.

-An architectural golden rule is a "commandment", adherence to which leads to higher long-term value for an Asset.
-The set of golden rules is part of Enterprise Architecture Governance.
-The Golden Rules and the principles that organize them are not limited to a single company/team/division or product.
-In fact, the architecture principles and associated golden rules specifically capture the non-functional requirements that every product needs to adhere to, but which business requirements often assume rather than specify.
+An architectural golden rule is like a "commandment".
+Adherence to the Golden Rules leads to higher long-term value for an technology assets.
+The golden rules organized by *architecture principles*, which are in turn organized by **business objectives**.
+These collectively define the non-functional requirements that every system ought to embrace, but which business requirements often assume rather than specify.

 ## Business Objectives & Principles
 The principles are categorized at different levels and grouped into high level business objectives as follows: